Skip to content

 Summary by Bito

-This pull request refines the build system by fixing the empty TARGET_EXEC variable issue, enhancing Makefiles for ARM and RISC-V architectures, and adding prerequisite checks to improve build reliability.
+This pull request refines the build system by fixing the empty TARGET_EXEC variable issue, enhancing Makefiles for ARM and RISC-V with prerequisite checks, and improving commands for invoking qemu executables for better cross-compilation reliability.

 Unit tests added: False